Cosmo-Tech/azure-sample-webapp/doc/appConfiguration.md

 Parameter to define Power BI usages:
 - **USE_POWER_BI_WITH_USER_CREDENTIALS** defines if the information sent to Power BI (mainly for authentication) are based on user credentials or based on a service account

+### Application Insights

+Parameter to enable Application Insights in the webapp:
+  - **ENABLE_APPLICATION_INSIGHTS** defines if Application Insights is enabled in WebApp